us/english-please/issue_body.md

 _“Sharing knowledge is the most fundamental act of friendship.
 Because it is a way you can give something without loosing something.”_

 _**— Richard Stallman**_

+**Thank you!**

+ > This issue created by us/hey-you script.
+Please report on any error.
+Thank you!